LukeFabric/CS283/2-StudentDB/a2-questions.md

     ```
     In this implementation the storage for the student record is allocated on the heap using `malloc()` and passed back to the caller when the function returns.
 What do you think about this alternative implementation of `get_student(...)`?
 Address in your answer why it work work, but also think about any potential problems it could cause.

-    > **ANSWER:** This works, it would allow for the program to search and return a pointer to the record, but it introduces problems in that it could eventually point to nothing if the record is
+    > **ANSWER:** This works, as the pointer we return would point to valid memory which we just allocated on the heap,
-    deleted, causing issues later and it could cause a memory leak if one forgets to free it.
+    which is not undefined behavior, but this could introduce a memory leak if the caller fails to free the returned
+    pointer.

 4. Lets take a look at how storage is managed for our simple database.
 Recall that all student records are stored on disk using the layout of the `student_t` structure (which has a size of 64 bytes).
 Lets start with a fresh database by deleting the `student.db` file using the command `rm ./student.db`.
 Now that we have an empty database lets add a few students and see what is happening under the covers.
 Consider the following sequence of commands: